-

 My son did not watch TV in his early years, but he is now three-and-a-half and begs for it every day even though it is not a common activity in our household.
 Short of getting rid of the TV, how … Continue reading

-Posted in Internet/TV/Media
+Posted in Screen Time

 Tagged advertising, attention, babysitter, begging, Canadian Pediatrics Society, complaining, educational programming, family time, ignore, internet, limits, screen time, TV, video games, whining